cjdbarlow/bedside-notebook/anaesthesia/anzca/pacu.md

 * Part of the operating theatre or procedural suite
 * Have easy access from the operating theatres
 * Have routes for rapid evacuation if required
-* Have enough bed spaces to accomodate expected peak loads
+* Have enough bed spaces to accommodate expected peak loads
 * Adequate space for the patients bed, equipment, and personnel:
 	* A **minimum of 9m<sup>2</sup>** for each patient
 	* Up to **20m<sup>2</sup>** for higher-acuity patients